KevinCrossDCL/ChastiKey-Tools/sql/README.md

 The chastikey_schema.sql file shows the latest tables structure that the ChastiKey app uses.

-I've added comments next to columns that aren't yet used and may change in the next version of the app.
+There are some columns in the tables that aren't used yet and may change in the next version of the app.

 Also most of the tables have _V2 at the end of their names because of a major change that needed to be made to the tables in an earlier version.
 Creating new tables meant that old versions of the app could still run without issues.
 That isn't something I plan to do again.